EAS-ATTEST/ATTEST-Testsystem/doc/testsystem.rst

 :py:attr:`~testsystem.config.Config.stop` property in the configuration.

 You can add an arbitrary number of arguments when calling the bootstrap script.
-These arguments are forwarded to docker and the test system (exceptions in the following table).
+These arguments are forwarded to the test system container (exceptions in the following table).
 For example, you can call the test systems help menu directly with the bootstrap script:

 .. code-block::